|

 4. One stick stage: The patient walks with a crossed gait with a tendency to walk on the toes.
 Muscle stiffness is present and it is necessary to use a stick to maintain balance.

 5. Two-stick stage: The symptoms are more severe.
-Due to excessive bending of the knees and crossed legs, the patient needs two crutches for a support.
+Due to excessive bending of the knees and crossed legs, the patient needs two crutches for support.
 The gait is slow and clumsy and the patient tires easily after walking a short distance only.

 6. Crawling stage: Finally the erect posture becomes impossible as the knee joint cannot support the weight of the body.
 There is wasting of the thigh and leg muscles.
 The patient is reduced to crawling by throwing his weight on his hand.

-Prevention of Lathyrism
+Prevention

 1. High dose of vitamin C 500-1000 mgm per day could help repair the damage and prevent the disease.

-2. Banning of the crop: In India the crop is banned in all forms, whole, split, or even in flour form.
-However villagers still grow and consume it.
+2. Banning of the crop: In India, the crop is banned in all forms, whole, split, or even in flour form.
+However, villagers still grow and consume it.

 3. Education of the villagers in endemic areas of India.